 In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" ("ASU 2019-12").
 This guidance removes certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, and the recognition of deferred tax liabilities for outside basis differences.
 This guidance also clarifies and simplifies other areas of ASC 740.
 This ASU will be effective beginning in the first quarter of our fiscal year 2021.
 Early adoption is permitted.
-Certain amendments in this update must be applied on a prospective basis, certain amendments must be applied on a retrospective basis, and certain amendments must be applied on a modified retrospective basis through a cumulative-effect adjustment to retained earnings/(deficit) in the period of adoption.
+Certain amendments in this update must be applied on a prospective basis, certain amendments must be applied on a modified retrospective basis through a cumulative-effect adjustment to retained earnings/(deficit) in the period of adoption.
 The Company is currently evaluating the impact this ASU will have on its consolidated financial statements and related disclosures.